JericoFX/ox_inventory/README.md

 - **Drag & drop** functionality for intuitive item management
 - **Visual feedback** for all user interactions
 - **Accessibility features** for better user experience
+- **Container view below inventory** – when opening item containers, their contents render in a separate grid stacked beneath the main inventory for easier organisation

 ### **Performance Optimized**